linkerai/CallAny/README.md

-# CallAny, build your webapp with speech interaction on chatgpt
+# CallAny: build your speech interaction app on any platform
 ##